le-bananafish/website-source/content/posts/psa-february-2024.md

 ]
 ---

-**This a public service announcement from the administrator:**
+**This is a public service announcement from the administrator:**

-You can probably tell from the lack of posts that I didn't write any posts last year.<sup>1</sup>
+You can probably tell from the lack of posts that I didn't write any posts last year.[^1]

 Don't worry, there <u>will be</u> posts this year.